sotraptis/multimodal-rp-detection/README.md

 ```

 ## Author
-This work was conducted by [Your Name].
-Contact: your.email@domain.com
+This work was conducted by Sotiris Raptis.
+Contact: sraptis@uom.edu.gr